wtnwin111/interview/README.md

         Minimize n - m (that is find the smallest such sequence).
         Example: 1,2,4,7,10,11,7,12,6,7,16,18,19, return (3,9)
     71) Given an array, find the max K element in the array.
+    72）Given an array A of integers, find the maximum of j-i subjected to the constraint of A[i] < A[j].

 ##C5: Tree
     1) Create a binary-tree datastructure, having pre-order, in-order, and post-order traverse.